Ley789/SimpleRayTracer/Thesis/thesis.md

   This raster image stores location, color, depth and other informations.
 * Calculate the final color of each pixel based on the raster image.

-For a further introduction on this topic see \cite{shre}.
+For a further introduction on this topic see \cite{hugh}.

 ## Ray Tracing